helanabi/owmlib/README.md

 OWM itself.
 Parameters are passed through as-is most of the time, and validation is delegated to the upstream service.

+JSON responses are returned as parsed Python objects (`dict` or `list`), depending on the upstream API.

 ## Quick Start

 ```python